Last Updated on March 11, 2021 by Creative Parenting

 These days, we’re always rushing from one thing to the next.
-This means we’re more frazzled and less prepared to deal with the whining when it does start.
+We’re more frazzled and less prepared to deal with whining when it starts.

 But your kids’ whining doesn’t have to drive you crazy.
+You can stop whining from getting under your skin.
 While it might be tough to get them to stop altogether, you can take steps to keep your sanity when they do.